jamesleeht/XamarinMarsHOL/MISSION2.md

 This method takes in an `ObservableCollection` typed parameter.
 This collection will later be binded to the UI in Xamarin, so we will need to push any new messages into this collection.

-In this method, it checks for new messages every second, establishing a watermark every iteration to ensure that we do not retrieve old messages.
+In this method, it checks for new messages every 3 seconds, establishing a watermark every iteration to ensure that we do not retrieve old messages.
 Whenever we retrieve a new message, we create a new `MessageListItem` from it and push it into the collection.

 In the next mission, we will look into utilizing the class we crafted here.